sebastian-brunner/academic-kickstart/content/project/nlct/index.md

 * compute the composition of multiple certain and uncertain poses
 * transform the covariance of a pose from one coordinate frame into another

 For all functions the user can choose the computation method: UNSCENTED, JACOBIAN, SAMPLING.
 The computation methods are a trade-off between accuracy and computation speed.
-The library includes functions for normalization, representation conversions and pose transformations (like composition, inversion etc.).
+The library includes functions for normalization, representation conversion and pose transformation (like composition, inversion etc.).